 The Arahi 4 also has a slightly wider foot base than other shoes.
 Many people with flat feet may enjoy the shoe because of this, as it allows more room for the foot to move as it should while still providing structure.

 Some people may find the base too wide, though.
 Additionally, people who do not have a preference for very stable shoes may find the shoe a bit stiff.

-Many people with flat feet find that shoes that the manufacturers have designed for stability are also uncomfortable, especially while running.
-Shoes such as the Mizuna Wave Inspire 16 aim to strike a balance between support and comfort.
+Some people with flat feet may find that shoes that manufacturers have designed specifically for stability are uncomfortable, especially while running.
+Mizuna has aimed for the Wave Inspire 16 to strike a balance between support and comfort.

-The Mizuno Wave shoe plate features impact absorption both in the heel and midsole, which helps reduce the impact of each step.
+The shoe plate features shock absorption in both the heel and the midsole, which helps reduce the impact of each step.

-The company state that the U4icX midsole in several variations of the Wave shoes, including Wave Inspire, provides a softer feeling and transition between the initial foot impact and the liftoff of each step.
+The company states that the U4icX midsole that it uses in several variations of the Wave shoes, including the Wave Inspire, provides a softer feeling and smoother transition between the initial foot impact and the liftoff of each step.

 The shoes may help reduce stress on the feet while also providing structure and support.

 Not everyone with flat feet will enjoy this feeling, however.
 Some may find that it makes their feet hurt.
-However, the shoe provides plenty of cushioning alongside the support, making it comfortable as well.
+However, the shoe provides plenty of cushioning alongside the support to make it comfortable as well.

-The company state that their GEL technology provides high density shock absorption, which should lead to a comfortable run, even over long distances.
+The company states that its GEL technology provides high density shock absorption, which should lead to a comfortable run, even over long distances.
 The TRUSSTIC SYSTEM technology also makes the shoe light while still giving it structure and stability.

 This option may be more stiff or structured than others, so it may be most suitable for people who enjoy stability.